jaredly/jerd/docs/Roadmap.md

 ## Editor updating

+- [x] show type error on hover
+- [ ] when updating a cell, check other cells and update them too folks
+  - ok so what if there was like a "candidate" term type? or maybe not a term type, because I don't want it to impact the hash, right? or maybe it's fine? hmmmmmmmmm ok so maybe it's a thing that would be tracked in metadata? hmm but how.
+Or just in the cell info or something? 🤔. well it's something to keep in mind.
+- [ ] ok but cells really need to keep track of history, so I can undo it too

 ### Simplest case: a constant is updated, no type change
 if there's a type change, it just turns into a type error, right?
 ### Slightly more complex: a record type is updated in a backwards compatible way...